The Martin Pollins Blog

 Alexander’s Children

-Alexander the Great had a son named Alexander IV, who was born after his death.
+Alexander the Great had a son, Alexander IV, who was born after his death.
 There were also several other children who are said to have been fathered by Alexander, but their identities and fates are barely documented.

 Alexander IV was born to Alexander’s wife, Roxana, several months after his death.
 Alexander IV became the nominal king of Macedon and co-ruler of Alexander’s empire along with several of Alexander’s generals, but he did not achieve anything notable himself due to his young age and the constant power struggles and conflicts that surrounded him.